JShizzle21/PicGrabber/README.md

 [sunset_phone_background](readme_pics/phone_sunset.jpg)

 The fun thing is that neither of these pictures was currently my lock screen.
-After running the program it gave me 5 new desktop backgrounds and 5 new phone backgrounds (along with the current lock screen picture)
+After running the program it gave me 5 new desktop backgrounds and 5 new phone backgrounds (along with the current lock screen picture)!

 ## Preliminary steps
 The PicGrabber program is a Java program.
 All that is included in this repository is the Main.java file for the program.
 It is not a complicated program so any development environment that has all of the java standard libraries should do.
 Unfortunately, I have not had the time or effort to create an executable with a GUI.
 However, the PicGrabber can be run through any Java IDE.
 I personally use [Eclipse Jee Oxygen](https://www.eclipse.org/downloads/).